 After a year has passed, the mourners take part in a religious ceremony called "Sraddha," and at the conclusion of the ceremony, they throw away the white clothing.
 Shraddha has performed annually in memory of those who have passed away.

-If you are in Thamel in Kathmandu, the best way to reach Pashupatinath temple is to take a prepaid cab.
-If you're interested in finding additional ways to get to Pashupatinath Temple, you can do so by taking a local bus, van, or bus from Ratnapark.
-The Pashupatinath is about 5 kilometers northeast of Kathmandu's downtown central.
+If you are in Thamel, Kathmandu, Nepal, the best way to reach Pashupatinath temple is to take a prepaid cab.
+If you're interested in finding additional ways to get to Pashupatinath Temple Kathmandu, you can do so by taking a local bus, van, or bus from Ratnapark.
+The Pashupatinath is about 5 kilometers northeast of Kathmandu's downtown center.

 In Conclusion